A while back, I became infatuated with historical fiction.

 With historical fiction, on the other hand, certain real-life events can and will affect your storyline.

 I had seriously overestimated the amount of research I would have to do.
 I had a notebook and at least one Word document full of information that would later be useless to me.
-I looked up loads of articles on all sorts of topics, and though some of those facts would prove themselves useful later on, it was a huge waste of time.
+I loaded up on articles on all sorts of topics, and though some of those facts would prove themselves useful later on, it was a huge waste of time.